 In an organization, IaaS can be used to create and test new workloads.
 Before the organization develops s new application, they can always test it using the IaaS platform.

 Popular IaaS Providers

 IaaS providers include Amazon Web Service (AWS), Google Cloud, and Microsoft Azure.

-IaaS is the real data solution to a large and small organization.
+IaaS is the real data solution for large and small organizations.
 It provides cloud data connectivity and storage which means organizations can access their information from anywhere.
 IaaS is a highly flexible and scalable cloud model making it the best developer for web applications.